Click title to learn more

 use will be offered to parents in the early fall.

 Junior and Senior Year

+Students will be enrolled in 14 to 16 credit hours their fall semester.
+Students will be working towards an Associate of Art - General Transfer degree, which will allow them to complete all their general education classes (English, math, history, science) as well as take classes in their desired major or explore the major they might be interested in.
+Classes will be based on the student’s future post-secondary plans, placing them in classes that meet the requirements for their interests as well as their high school graduation.
 Students who participate in the ECA will have an on-site Program Coordinator (PC) who will assist them with making the transition from high school into college.
 The PC will assist students in ACT test prep, resume writing, interviewing skills, and applying for scholarships and colleges after graduation.
-The PC will also help students adjust to college life by assisting them in becoming familiar with college success resources (tutoring, research, etc.), how to approach instructors, use and manage time wisely and study, and how to involve themselves in college life (clubs, honor society, student life and leadership, etc.).
+The PC will also help students adjust to college life by assisting them in becoming familiar with college success resources (tutoring, research, etc.), helping them to approach instructors, use and manage time wisely and how to study, and showing them how to involve themselves in college life (clubs, honor society, student life and leadership, etc.).

 The ultimate goal of the ECA is for KCPS students to graduate with a high school diploma as well as an Associate’s Degree - General Transfer from MCC-Penn Valley.
 Students will maintain a C or better GPA in all classes and will receive on-going assistance from a program coordinator to help them make the transition from high school expectations to college expectations, allowing the students to be ready to move into and remain in a four-year university setting successfully.